Magyartanulas/magyartanulas.github.io/extrastuff.md

 ### Modification of `ez/az` with Suffixes

-The noun suffixes of Hungarian will be explained further in later sections.
-There is a rule here: **whenever a case suffix is attached to a noun, it is also attached to `ez` and `az` if they are describing the noun.**
+The noun suffixes of Hungarian will be explained further in later sections. (link plural/acc and spatial) There is a rule here: **whenever a suffix is attached to a noun, it is also attached to `ez` and `az` when they are describing the noun.**